 A good security product must be easy to use both by knowledgeable users as well as casual users with little to no knowledge about security.
 That means it needs to:

 - Be easy to navigate.
-A good security solution should provide you with an intuitive way of navigating through its various windows, tabs, menus and settings.
+It should provide you with an intuitive way of navigating through its various windows, tabs, menus, and settings.

 - Be easy to use on devices with touchscreens.
 The era of the plain old monitor is dead.
-These days, the number of PCs with a touchscreen on them is increasing at a very fast rate.
-Thus, more and more people use touch in order to control how software works.
-A good security product should have large buttons, tiles, switches of all kinds, check marks and so on - control elements that are easy to touch with your finger too, not only with a mouse's cursor.
+These days, the number of PCs with a touchscreen is increasing at a fast rate.
+Thus, more and more people use touch to control how the software works.
+A good security product should have large buttons, tiles, switches of all kinds, check marks and so on.
+In other words, it must have control elements that are easy to touch with your fingers too, not only with the mouse's cursor.

 - Be easy to understand.
-No matter how easy it is to navigate through a user interface, it’s no good if you don’t understand what each and every item and setting means.
+No matter how easy it is to navigate through a user interface, it is no good if you do not understand what every item and setting means.
 The configuration options that are offered should be easy to understand by all users.

 - Provide you with easy to find documentation.
 Just like any good product, good security products must provide an easy way to access their documentation.
-If Help documentation is available but you can’t find it, what’s the point?
+If Help documentation is available, but you cannot find it, what is the point?

 - Give you complete control of how it works.
-Many people look for security products that don’t require any special configuration.
-But there are also people who want to set each and every detail of how a security product works.
-If that’s the case for you, a good security product must provide you with complete control.
+Many people look for security products that do not require any particular configuration.
+However, there are also people who want to set every detail of how a security product works.
+If that is the case for you, a good security product must provide you with complete control.

 These are all relative criteria because some users are more advanced and have a more technical background, while others are not.
-Regardless in which category you fall, it’s important that a security product is easy to use for you.
+Regardless of your level of technical knowledge, it is essential that a security product is easy to use for you.

 - Write an email to them, in which you describe your issues with their antivirus product